wwatson4506/MSC/README.md

 It is still very much WIP.
 You will need Arduino version 1.89 and Teensyduino version 1.47 Beta 2 from PJRC.
-Currently there is no eample programs within MSC itself.
+Currently there is no example programs within MSC itself.
 For examples of the use of MSC you need to use example programs found in WMXZ's uSDFS library which implements MSC.

 Teensyduino 1.47Beta2 found here in post #2: